The Crypto Loan Economy

 Moving away from institutional borrowers, on-chain ‘algorithmically determined’ credit scores allow for ease of scalability to the masses, but are relatively weak at the moment due to the limited on-chain data availability.
 Also, on-chain credit scores, if not connected to a single real-world identity might be susceptible to sybil attacks.
 In context of an on-chain UC lending, a random individual can slowly build up good credit with a particular account only to borrow a large sum with no plans of paying it back.
 What happens when someone iterates this process through multiple wallet addresses?
 Individual’s KYC connected to a single wallet can help avert this disaster-in-the-making.
 However, for security and personal reasons, individuals often have multiple wallets with assets distributed amongst them.
 This essentially makes the concept of ‘KYC attached single wallets’ a limiting factor leading to gross inefficiency.

-The off-chain credit integration system is relatively scalable and existing institutions seem to be open to it, as Teller has had strong partnerships thus far.
+The off-chain credit integration system is relatively scalable and existing institutions seem interested, as Teller has had strong partnerships thus far.
 Within 1–2 years, one can expect to see people receiving loans on-chain without even realizing the presence of Teller in the back-end.

 Additionally, individuals may not want their KYC details kept on-chain for privacy reasons, even if cryptographically encrypted.
 Along these lines, off-chain credit scores based on the lines of traditional finance not only go against the ethos of DeFi, but also introduce the risk of keeping KYC documents and personal information in a risky off-chain system.